Common Name: obedient plant

 Tolerate: Deer, Clay Soil

-An erect, clump-forming but rhizomatous Missouri native perennial which occurs most often in moist soils on prairies, stream banks, gravel bars and thickets throughout the State.
-Typically grows 2-4' tall on stiff, square stems and features dense spikes of pinkish, tubular, two-lipped, snapdragon-like flowers which bloom throughout the summer.
-Blooms from bottom to top on each spike.
-Narrow, lance-shaped, sharp-toothed leaves (to 4" long).
 Genus members are commonly called obedient plants because each individual flower will, upon being pushed in any one direction, temporarily remain in the new position as if it were hinged.
-Sometimes also commonly called false dragonhead because the flowers are suggestive of those of dragonhead (Dracocephalum).
+Genus members are also commonly called false dragonhead because the flowers are suggestive of the flowers of dragonhead (Dracocephalum).

-No serious disease or insect problems.
+No serious insect or disease problems.
 Rust is an occasional problem.
-Aggressive spreader and tends to flop (see General Culture section above).
+Watch for aphids and spider mites.